mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/database.md

+# Connecting Databases to MindsDB in Mongo

+The integrations provide data to be used for making forecasts.
+Here, we use the `databases.insertOne()` method to connect the integrations to Mongo.

-# `#!sql databases.insertOne()` Method
+## Using the `#!sql databases.insertOne()` Method

-## Description
+### Description

-MindsDB enables connections to your mongo instance via the `#!sql db.databases.insertOne()` syntax.
+MindsDB enables adding databases to your Mongo instance using the `db.databases.insertOne()` method.

-Our MindsDB Mongo API supports creating a connection by passing the credentials needed for connecting to the database.
+Our MindsDB Mongo API supports creating a connection by passing the database credentials.

-## Syntax
+### Syntax

 ```sql
 db.databases.insertOne({